 FAQs: When You Feel Misunderstood in Love

-Q1.
-Is it normal to feel lonely even when you love them?
+Is it normal to feel lonely when your partner doesn’t understand you emotionally?